Pediatric Pain and Sleep Innovations Lab (PPSI)

 Current Lab Members

 Tonya Palermo, PhD

-Dr. Tonya Palermo is a professor of anesthesiology, pediatrics and psychiatry at the University of Washington School of Medicine.
-She serves as associate director for the Center for Child Health, Behavior and Development.
+Dr. Tonya Palermo is a professor of anesthesiology, pediatrics and psychiatry at the University of Washington School of Medicine and the director of the PPSI Lab.
+She serves as associate director for the Center for Child Health, Behavior and Development at Seattle Children’s Research Institute.
 Palermo’s longstanding NIH-funded research program has focused on assessment and treatment of chronic pain in children and adolescents.
-She is specifically interested in cognitive-behavioral interventions; delivery of psychological treatment via eHealth and mHealth interventions; sleep disturbances; and parent/family factors as they relate to pain treatment.
+She is specifically interested in evaluating the delivery of psychological treatment via eHealth and mHealth interventions; assessing and treating comorbid sleep disturbances; and targeting parent/family risk factors in pain treatment.
 Through her work as program director for the University of Washington Anesthesiology T32 program and for the Psychology Postdoctoral Fellowship Program in Pain Research, Palermo is active in training clinician–scientists at the postdoctoral and junior faculty level.

-Palermo serves on the executive boards of the Society of Pediatric Psychology and the American Pain Society, serves as editor of the Journal of Pediatric Psychology and has been elected a fellow of the American Psychological Association.
+Palermo serves on the executive board of the Society of Pediatric Psychology, serves as editor-in-chief of the Journal of Pediatric Psychology and has been elected a fellow of the American Psychological Association.
 She also serves as a member of the advisory council for the Center for Scientific Review at NIH.

 Postdoctoral Research Fellow